-- People who come into physical contact with someone who has ringworm
+- People who come into physical contact with someone is infected

-- People who come into physical contact with an animal that has ringworm
+- People who come into physical contact with an animal that is infected

-- People who come into physical contact with an object infected by someone who has ringworm, such as a towel
+- People who come into physical contact with an object infected, such as a towel

 - People who are more likely to contract ringworm are those under 15 years of age and those whose work or lifestyle brings them into contact with other, potentially infected, people.
 Tight-fitting clothing may also increase the likelihood of developing ringworm.